strapi/documentation/CONTRIBUTING.md

 ## Submitting a Pull Request

-The core team will review your pull request and will either merge it, request changes to it, or close it.
-You can open a documentation pull request by either:
+The core team will review your pull request and will either merge, request changes, or comment and close it.
+You can open a documentation pull request by:

-- following the `Improve this page` link at the bottom of each documentation page to directly edit in GitHub,
+- clicking the `Improve this page` link at the bottom of any documentation page to directly edit in GitHub,
 - forking the `documentation` repository and working locally.

 ### Setup and pull request creation